philcryer/philcryer.com/README.md

 ## Build

-* install git
+* Install `git`
-* checkout the code
+* Checkout the code

 ```
 git clone https://github.com/philcryer/philcryer.com.git
 cd philcryer
 ```

-* install nodejs + npm
+* Install `nodejs` and `npm`
-* install required nodejs components for the project
+* Install required `nodejs` components for the project

 ```shell
 npm install
 ```

-* run dev site, which will auto rebuild when it senses any file changes
+* Run dev site, which will automatically rebuild when it senses any file changes

 ```shell
 npm run dev
 ```

-* view the site in your browser, by default it will appear at [http://localhost:4321](http://localhost:4321), any changes to the source files will be reloaded automatically in your browser
+* View the site in your browser, by default it will appear at [http://localhost:4321](http://localhost:4321), any changes to the source files will be reloaded automatically in your browser

 > [!NOTE]
 > To use this project for yourself, simply edit the content of `src/data/userData.js` with your details

-* build the site
+* Build the site

 ```shell
 npm run build
 ```

-* the files are output to the `dist/` directory, which you can then deploy to a webserver, see the Makefile for a deploy example
+* The files are output to the `dist/` directory, which you can then deploy to a webserver, see the Makefile for a deploy example

 ## Makefile

 The included Makefile handles a lot of the npm tasks, including building and deploying to my server.
 You'll need to change those steps for your environment, but the other ones are helpful.

+* Install `make`
-Run make without any arguments to see all of its abilities
+* Run make without any arguments to see all of its abilities

 ```sh
 make